gristlabs/grist-omnibus/README.md

  * `EMAIL`: an email address, used for Let's Encrypt and for initial login.
- * `PASSWORD`: optional - if you set this, you'll be able to login using it without configuring any other authentication settings.
-You can add more accounts by adding `EMAIL2`, `PASSWORD2`, `EMAIL3`, `PASSWORD3` etc.
+ * `PASSWORD`: optional - if you set this, you'll be able to log in without configuring any other authentication settings.
+You can add more accounts as `EMAIL2`, `PASSWORD2`, `EMAIL3`, `PASSWORD3` etc.
+ * `TEAM` - a short identifier, such as a company or project name (`grist-labs`, `cool-beans`).
+Just `A-Z`, `a-z`, `0-9` and `-` characters please.
  * `URL` - this is important, you need to provide the base URL at which Grist will be accessed.
 It could be something like `https://grist.example.com`, or `http://localhost:9999`.
    No path element please.
-If not using `localhost`, the URL will genuinely need to be reachable or things won't work out.
- * `TEAM` - a short identifier, such as a company name (`grist-labs`, `cool-beans`).
-Just `A-Z`, `a-z`, `0-9` and `-` characters please.
  * `HTTPS` - mandatory if `URL` is `https` protocol.
-Can be `auto` (Let's Encrypt) if Grist is publically accessible and you are fine with a certificate sourced from Let's Encrypt with default settings.
-Otherwise use `external` (if you are dealing with ssl termination yourself) or `manual` (if you can provide a certificate).
+Can be `auto` (Let's Encrypt) if Grist is publically accessible and you're cool with automatically getting a certificate from Let's Encrypt.
+Otherwise use `external` if you are dealing with ssl termination yourself after all, or `manual` if you want to provide a certificate you've prepared yourself (there's an example below).

-And the minimal storage needed is an empty directory mounted at `/persist`.
+The minimal storage needed is an empty directory mounted at `/persist`.

 So here is a complete docker invocation that would work on a public